 We recommend scrubbing with a mild soap solution and warm water.
 For best results use Eyce Silicone Cleaner.
-DO NOT use any alcohol solution on your silicone product, alcohol breaks down silicone and is not recommended.
+DO NOT use any alcohol solution on your silicone rig, alcohol breaks down silicone and is not recommended.

-Freezing your silicone unit is also a great way to clean it.
+Freezing your silicone rig unit is also a great way to clean it.
 Freeze it over night, then bend and twist the silicone to crack out the residue.